The Upper School Model

 Maryvale students can focus their academic studies in one of our signature programs if they choose:

-- Performing Arts Mastery Program
+- Visual Arts Scholars Program (6-8 Courses)

-- Visual Arts Scholar Program
+- Performing Arts Mastery Program (2-4 Courses)

 Students with an insatiable appetite for storytelling and cinematography may take a variety of classes, such as Computer-Assisted Drawing and Web Design.
 In addition, students who love Broadway may discover a different side of the arts by electing Technical Theater Production, made possible by our state-of-the-art sound and lighting booth inside the Erinn McCarthy Humanities Hall Theater.
 Finally, students can apply design thinking principles in our class on Innovation, Creativity and Entrepreneurship as a part of our Leadership Institute.